RemcoDewlde/StatusPage/README.md

 - [ ] Add several new tiles to show Data on the dashboard
 - [ ] Update the styling of the Mosaic tiles / layout
-- [ ] Add styles screenshots of the application to the readme
 - [ ] Fix the bundle/build for MacOS
--